SunShinewyf/egg-rest/README.md

 };
 ```

-Custom Config: Developers can custom some options to satisfy their own situations
+## Configuration

+egg-rest supports some configurations below:

-- `urlperfix` :  Prefix of rest api url.
-Defaluts to /api/
+- urlperfix: `Prefix of rest api url.
+Defaluts to /api/`
-- `authRequest`:  a function for getting some value of authentication
+- authRequest: `a function for getting some value of authentication`
-- ` authIgnores`:  allow some request to ignore authentication
+- authIgnores: `allow some request to ignore authentication`
-- `errorResponse`:  Error handling function
+- errorResponse: `Error handling function`

 Example: Configure the rest plugin in `config/config.default.js`: